Education is a main focus for No Stomach For Cancer. NFSC educational goals include:

 - Create programs for people to promote greater awareness and prevention within their communities

-- Stimulate and expand interest in genetic cancers
+- Stimulate and expand interest in sporadic and genetic stomach cancers

 2016 Spotlight Program